Seven of 10 Bloc Quebecois MPs quit over Martine Ouellet’s leadership

 One of them is Louis Plamondon, who has been in the Commons since 1984, including the last 25 years as a Bloc MP.

-Plamondon said he is "leaving the leader" but "is not leaving the Bloc Quebecois."
+He said he is "leaving the leader" but "is not leaving the Bloc Quebecois."

+"I've witnessed many crises within the Bloc Quebecois and this is no doubt the deepest," Plamondon told reporters as he was flanked by the six other dissident MPs.

 The departures are a crushing blow to a party that formed the official Opposition under Lucien Bouchard in 1993.